fastoch/Deploy-via-Docker-Stack/README.md

 - https://github.com/traefik/traefik - reverse proxy + load balancer

-In addition to handling load balancing, **Traefik** also provides the ability for **HTTPS**, and does a great job at forwarding client IPs.
+In addition to handling load balancing, **Traefik** also provides the ability for **HTTPS** (automatically generates certificates), and does a great job at forwarding client IPs.

 Example implementation of Traefik in a compose.yaml file:
 ```yaml